NativeScript/workshop/docs/chapters/chapter8.md

     * [Social Share](https://github.com/tjvantoll/nativescript-social-share)
         * You must allow users to share a pet’s description using the social share plugin.

+> **TODO**: The “starting files” part of this is not accurate since we switched to the service.
+We need to fix that.

 ### Tips

 #### Tip #1: clip-path